 Scammers impersonate trusted businesses, friends or family, to steal your money or personal information.
 Don’t assume a person you are dealing with is who they say they are.

-Scammers trick you into thinking they are from organisations such as the police, government, banks, and well-known businesses.
+Scammers deceive you into thinking they are from organisations such as the police, government, banks, and well-known businesses.
 They can even pretend to be your friend or family member.

 Scammers use technology to make their call appear to come from a legitimate phone number.
 Their texts appear in the same conversation thread as genuine messages from an organisation.